abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 easier to let go of.
 We can see through it all.

 Everything becomes transparent in the light of this attitude—at least it does when we can *access* that attitude.
-To do that, we have to put it into words we can repeat to ourselves, so that we can come back to this perception of seeing through the fog of thought and experience.
+To do that, we have to put it into words we can repeat to ourselves so that we can come back to this perception of seeing through the fog of thought and experience.
 This can be as simple as telling ourselves, *What I am being distracted by is just thought or some other experience, nothing more, and it is okay for it to be here in my mind while I am following the breath.* This is the way the mind can settle and become clearer and more peaceful.
 We should try to see through everything in this way.
 When we do this with thoughts, they tend to subside.
 Thinking becomes less problematic—the breath becomes more evident.
 Clarity and peace arise.

 # Inner Stillness

 ## Luang Por Pasanno • July 2005

-As I was reading some teachings by Ajahn Munindo, a phrase he used resonated with me and I find it useful to bring up and contemplate.
+As I was reading some teachings by Ajahn Munindo, a phrase he used resonated with me, and I find it useful to bring up and contemplate.
 He spoke of inner stillness, specifically, trying to attend to things such as performing one’s duties, or engaging with what needs to be done with a quality of inner stillness.